DFE-Digital/get-into-teaching-api/README.md

 It is important that you use a unique value for the service API key as the client/role is derived from this; if the API keys are not unique your service may not have access to the endpoints you expect.

-To make development easier you can define a short, memerable API key in `GetIntoTeachingApi/Properties/launchSettings.json` and commit it. **Do not commit keys for non-development environments!**.
+To make development easier you can define a short, memorable API key in `GetIntoTeachingApi/Properties/launchSettings.json` and commit it. **Do not commit keys for non-development environments!**.

 ### Authorizing Roles